Follicular lymphoma

 The following study looks at the results of using SCT versus more traditional chemotherapy for follicular lymphoma patients in their first relapse.
 The SCT arm has dramatically improved results.

 Here is a study that looks at the long term outlook for people who have had a relapse after an SCT.
-It also reports on the risk of relapse after SCT (less than 50% relapse rate.
+It also reports on the risk of relapse after SCT (less than 50% relapse rate.)

-A recent 2010 study examines the role of mini-allogeneic transplants using in-vivo purging and Donor Leucocyte Infusions.
+A 2010 study examines the role of mini-allogeneic transplants using in-vivo purging and Donor Leucocyte Infusions.
 The patients in this study had been heavily pre-treated with a median of 4 prior therapies including some patients who had an autologous SCT previously.

 They first deplete the patients T-cells using Fludarabine, and Alemtuzumab to help promote full donor chimerism after the transplant.
 They hypothesize that a significant percentage of their patients are cured using this approach.